Director of Development

 - Strengthen alumni and donors’ awareness of, and interest in, giving opportunities and collaborate with academic unit-based development officers across campus.

-- Work with the Dean of the UFCD in analyzing, forming, and implementing fundraising plans and policies related to the UFCD, and in interpreting policy to faculty members and other staff members (as necessary).
+- In partnership with the Interim Executive Director of Advancement, work with the Dean of the UFCD in analyzing, forming, and implementing fundraising plans and policies related to the UFCD, and in interpreting policy to faculty members and other staff members (as necessary).

-- Work closely with the Dean and members of the Development Advisory Board to identify new prospects and establish fundraising priorities for the UFCD.
+- Work closely with the Dean, Interim Executive Director of Advancement, and members of the Dean's Leadership Council to identify new prospects and establish fundraising priorities for the UFCD.

 - Assist the Dean in prioritizing development efforts, and work with the Dean’s staff to schedule travel and make optimal use of travel time.